-I advance the rights of my clients from the earliest stage and I guide them carefully through the issues involved in criminal litigation.
-In doing so I uphold the firm’s ethos: fighting injustice, righting wrongs and defending the client’s rights.
+He advances the rights of his clients from the earliest stage, guiding them carefully through the issues involved in criminal litigation.
+In doing so Leo upholds the firm’s ethos: fighting injustice – righting wrongs and defending client’s rights.

 Successfully opposed CPS appeal against Circuit Judge who stayed proceedings.

 R v Y: Represented a bogus solicitor who facilitated a large scale mortgage fraud.
 Police alleged that he was the mastermind behind the setup of bogus law firms.